medusajs/medusa/www/docs/content/deployments/server/deploying-on-digital-ocean.md

 ---

+## Troubleshooting

+If errors occur in your deployment, you can find the logs by going to the Activity tab in your DigitalOcean App.

+### ERROR: Failed to build / Project does not contain a package manager

+If you find this error in your logs, make sure to remove `yarn.lock` or `package-lock.json` from the `.gitignore` file in your project, then commit the changes.

+---

 ## Run Commands on Your Backend

 To run commands on your backend, you can access the console on the App’s page by choosing the Console tab.
 This opens a console in your browser where you can run commands on your backend.